Color-Kinematics Duality and Dual Conformal Symmetry for A Four-loop Form Factor in N=4 SYM: Integrand Construction (I): CK-dual Ansatz

-To begin with, we get all trivalent diagrams $\Gamma_i$ with one operator $q$-leg and three on-shell legs.
-As observed in \cite{Bern:2012uf, Boels:2012ew,Yang:2016ear,Lin:2021kht}, for $\mathcal{N}=4$ SYM, it is reasonable to exclude diagrams with tadpole, bubble and triangle sub-graphs, unless the triangle is connected with the $q$-leg.
-Under this criteria, there are 229 trivalent topologies to consider.
-Selected examples are shown in Figure~\ref{fig:phi2tops}: the first column contains planar diagrams, which can be drawn on a plane with the ends of the $q$-leg and three on-shell legs aligned at infinity; the second column includes diagrams defined as \textsl{$q$-interior planar} in the sense that after removing the color-singlet $q$-leg, the graphs are planar (they survive in the large-$N_c$ planar limit); the third column involves some intrinsic non-planar diagrams; some special one-particle-reducible graphs are shown in the last column.
+To begin with, we generate all trivalent diagrams $\Gamma_i$ with one operator $q$-leg and three on-shell legs.
+As observed in \cite{Bern:2012uf, Boels:2012ew,Yang:2016ear,Lin:2021kht}, for $\mathcal{N}=4$ SYM, it is reasonable to exclude diagrams with tadpole, bubble and triangle sub-graphs, unless the triangle is connected to the $q$-leg.
+Under these criteria, there are 229 trivalent topologies to consider.
+Selected examples are shown in Figure~\ref{fig:phi2tops}: the first column $(\text{A}_\text{i})$ are planar diagrams; the second column $(\text{B}_\text{i})$ includes diagrams defined as \textsl{$q$-interior planar} in the sense that after removing the color-singlet $q$-leg, the graphs are planar (they survive in the large-$N_c$ planar limit); the third column $(\text{C}_\text{i})$ involves some intrinsic non-planar diagrams; some special one-particle-reducible graphs are shown in the last column as $(\text{D}_\text{i})$.

-The color factor $C_i$ and propagators $P_{\alpha_i}^2$ in \eqref{eq:fullcolor-4loop} can be directly read out from the corresponding trivalent diagram, whereas the truly non-trivial physical information is contained in the kinematic numerators $N_i$.
-As mentioned above, the CK duality plays a central role when dealing with numerators.
+The color factor $C_i$ and propagators $P_{\alpha_i}^2$ in \eqref{eq:fullcolor-4loop} can be read out from the corresponding trivalent diagram, whereas the genuine physical information is encoded in the kinematic numerators $N_i$.
+As mentioned above, the CK duality imposes strong constraints on numerators:

+We refer to the RHS as the dual Jacobi relations which interlock different kinematic numerators.
 With the help of dual Jacobi relations, we can use the kinematic numerators of a very small subset of graphs, \emph{i.e.}~the \textsl{master graphs}, to generate the numerators of all other diagrams.
-Practically, it is convenient to select planar masters, and a minimal set containing four planar masters is given in Figure~\ref{fig:phi2master}.
+Practically, it is convenient to pick planar masters, and a minimal set containing four planar masters is given in Figure~\ref{fig:phi2master}.